 Prevention is key when it comes to garlic toxicity in dogs.
 Keep garlic and any foods containing garlic out of your dog’s reach.
 If you’re unsure about whether a certain food is safe for your dog to eat, it’s best to consult with your veterinarian.

-See also What temperature to cook pork ribs on grill
+See also How to cook courses

 Symptoms of Garlic Toxicity in Dogs Treatment for Garlic Toxicity in Dogs